 MCV Campus Sale

-VCU Parking and Transportation has worked in collaboration with the MCV Campus Assistant and Associate Dean’s Council to improve the MCV Campus student parking sale experience.
-The new sale process will resemble a lottery system and go into effect for spring 2020 MCV Campus commuter parking permits only, beginning on October 30, 2019.
+VCU Parking and Transportation collaborated with the MCV Campus Assistant and Associate Dean’s Council to improve the MCV Campus student parking sale experience.
+As a result, the sale process resembles a lottery system for the fall/spring semesters and applies to commuter parking permits only.

-- Beginning at midnight on October 30 through November 1 at 11:59 p.m., all students interested in purchasing an MCV Campus commuter permit can log in to https://apps.parking.vcu.edu/mcvwebsales/ using your university ID and password to select their top 3 to 5 parking preferences.
+- Beginning at 9 a.m. on Tuesday, Nov.
+28, all students interested in purchasing an MCV Campus commuter permit should log in to apps.parking.vcu.edu/

-- The system will assign you an internal number upon submission of your application.
-If your number is selected via a random generator, you will receive a notification at the primary email address listed on your parking portal on November 11 with your award and link to purchase your permit online on Tuesday, Dec.
+- The system will assign a number to all applicants.
+If your number is selected via a random generator, you will receive an email notification on Monday, Dec.
+4, with your award and a link to purchase your permit online on Tuesday, Dec.
 5, at 9 a.m

 - Recipients have until Friday, Dec.
-8, at noon to accept and purchase your awarded permit before forfeiture.
+8, at noon to accept and purchase the awarded permit before forfeiture.

 * Entering the permit lottery does not guarantee participants a parking permit.

-Several students noted that the previous process did not meet their needs, so we worked in collaboration with the MCV Campus Associate and Assistant Deans Council to develop an alternate option.
+Several students noted that the previous process did not meet their needs, so we collaborated with the MCV Campus Associate and Assistant Deans Council to develop an alternate option.
 This new solution, designed with students’ feedback in mind, will help alleviate the technology and time constraint challenges that existed with the previous sale experience.
-Additionally, the new process allows students the ability to select multiple parking preferences versus one, as with previous sales.
+Additionally, this lottery process allows students to select multiple parking preferences versus one, as with previous sales.

-Simply put, the MCV Campus holds several unique challenges apart from the Monroe Park Campus, to include limited space availability, greater parking demand, and variance among student schedules/rotations.
-Each of these factors contributed to a less than optimal sales experience, which sparked the change.
+Simply put, the MCV Campus holds several unique challenges apart from the Monroe Park Campus, including limited space availability, greater parking demand, and variance among student schedules/rotations.
+These factors contributed to a less-than-optimal sales experience, which sparked the change.
 This new process was determined to be the fairest option for students.

-The Monroe Park Campus did not experience these issues, so we will continue to operate parking sales on a first come, first served basis for this campus.
-We will continue to evaluate the sales experience each semester, in partnership with VCU administrative leaders, to determine the most effective solutions for each campus.
+The Monroe Park Campus does not experience these issues, so we will continue to operate parking sales on a first-come, first-served basis for this campus.
+We will continue to evaluate each semester's sales experience in partnership with VCU administrative leaders to determine the most effective solutions for each campus.

 No. Parking demand typically outweighs space availability on the MCV Campus.
 Participants will be awarded permits using a random number generator.

-In the event you are not awarded an MCV Campus permit, you are welcome to participate in the Monroe Park Campus parking sale on November 14.
+In the event you are not awarded an MCV Campus permit, you are welcome to participate in the Monroe Park Campus parking sale.
 The West Broad St. Deck is close to the Pulse bus line and is just a short 10-minute ride to the Medical Center stop on the MCV Campus.
 As a VCU student, you can ride the GRTC bus system at no cost.
-Please note, permits are sold on a first come, first served basis on the Monroe Park Campus.
+Please note, permits are sold on a first-come, first-served basis on the Monroe Park Campus.

 In order to purchase a parking permit, you must be registered for classes and have no outstanding parking citations.
 If neither of these situations apply to you, please contact customer service at firstname.lastname@example.org.